dorssel/dotnet-debounce/README.md

 ### batch processing of data

 You listen on a stream that fires a lot of events with data attached.
 You would like to space out the processing of these events in time, processing them in batches.
-Use the `Bufferer` to buffer the data of the events and send out buffered events with a list of data to process in batch.
+By using the generic version of the Debouncer, it is possible to trigger events with data attached.
+Retrieve the list of original triggered data by accessing the `TriggerData` property of the `DebouncedEventArgs`.
-Multiple data types are also supported as long as they have a common base class, such as EventArgs for compatibility with .NET events.
+Multiple data types are supported as long as they have a common base class, such as EventArgs for compatibility with .NET events.
-However, there are no restrictions on what to use as a data type to buffer.

 ## Performance

 The library was written with performance in mind.
-The `Trigger` function (to indicate that a source event has arrived) can easily handle tens of millions of calls per second, coming in from mutliple threads.
+The `Trigger` function (to indicate that a source event has arrived) can easily handle tens of millions of calls per second, coming in from multiple threads.

 Once configured, the debouncer works without object allocation while debouncing.

+When triggering the debouncer with data attached, it comes with a significant performance cost because of memory allocations and locking.

 ## Versatility